 - When did you first begin experiencing symptoms?

-- Have you eaten raw (unpasteurized) dairy products, such as goat cheese?
+- Have you eaten any raw (unpasteurized) dairy products, such as milk or goat cheese?

 - Does your job involve contact with animals or with animal tissues?

-- Have you traveled outside the United States during the past year?
+- Have you traveled to countries other than the United States during the past year?

 - Do you work in a lab where infectious organisms are present?